austintoddj/dotfiles/readme.md

 ### Sublime Text

-With the terminal, the text editor is a developer's most important tool.
+Along with the terminal, the text editor is a developer's most important tool.
 Everyone has their preferences, but unless you're a hardcore [Vim](http://en.wikipedia.org/wiki/Vim) user, a lot of people are going to tell you that [Sublime Text](http://www.sublimetext.com/) is currently the best one out there.

 #### [v2](https://www.sublimetext.com/2)